 Then came July and it was my birthday.
 First outing was to a friends garden, weekend after we went to a rooftop, then took my niece shopping, then a trip to the coast and by mid August my first over night in a local hotel.
 Step, by safe step.

-I did look into UK breaks but woweeeeee it would have been cheaper to fly to the Caribbean for the same luxury hotels and that’s if you could get any availability… It’s also worth sharing that for some of my adult life travel wasn’t an option for me due to heath circumstances and so I’ve done staycations like a boss already… Cornwall, Lake District, Devon, Wales through to great weekends in places like Liverpool, Manchester, London, Bournemouth… I even holidayed every summer as a kid in Scotland and I love the UK but I don’t connect to it.
-So years ago when I could travel again, it was like getting my freedom back and I have been making up for lost time ever since – much like many people shielding will feel when they can go again I imagine.
-It’s also why I felt very prepared for this time and been able to help others.
+I did look into UK breaks but woweeeeee it would have been cheaper to fly to the Caribbean for the same luxury hotels and that’s if you could get any availability.
+It’s also worth sharing that for some of my adult life travel wasn’t an option for me due to heath circumstances and so I’ve done staycations like a boss already… Cornwall, Lake District, Devon, Wales through to great weekends in places like Liverpool, Manchester, London, Bournemouth… I even holidayed every summer as a kid in Scotland and I love the UK but I don’t connect to it.
+So years ago when I could travel again, it was like getting my freedom back and I have been making up for lost time ever since.
+I imagine this will be how anyone shielding will feel when they can go away again.

-I knew the summer would be harder than full lockdown … to travel or not to travel.
-Conflicting advise and influences – safer to stay but yet our numbers were higher than other places, travel sector is on its knees and there’s those pic of pilots asking us to fly … but seemed so surreal, would it even be safe after accepting probably wasn’t possible now … it was almost easier when we had no choice.
+I knew the summer would be harder than full lockdown – to travel or not to travel.
+Conflicting advise and influences.
+Safer to stay but yet our numbers were higher than other places, the travel sector is on its knees and there’s those pic of pilots asking us to fly … but it seemed so surreal to even consider it.
+Having accepted it probably wasn’t possible now … it was almost easier when we had no choice.

 So I set about the next fortnight with a spreadsheet 🤓 comparing all the countries numbers and who was rising and who was plateauing.
 Malta and Croatia seemed a fair bet I even held rooms at hotels but then their numbers rose.
 It became clear that Italy was our chance but we’d have to move fast.
-England announces on a Thursday with just a days notice for quaretine so we knew we could risk money / not being able to go plus having to quarantine on return of we made it out.
-But the calculations paid off and indeed last week there were no Italy restrictions imposed and we got there and back safety and happily 😎
+England announces on a Thursday, with just a days notice for quarantine so it was a calculated gamble.
+But the calculations paid off and indeed there were no restrictions imposed for Italy.
+We got there and back safety and happily 😎